Himanshuco/DSAWithJava/README.md

 My DSA learning repository.
 It will be in JAVA language.(2025)

 # Steps to learn DSA :
-  1)Learn a programming language(Java).
+  1)Learn a programming language(Java)
-  2)Learn about complexities.
+  2)Learn about complexities
-  3)Learn DSA.
+  3)Learn DSA
-  4)Practice , Practice and more.
+  4)Practice , Practice and more

 # Major Data Structure
   1) Array